phorton1/Arduino-fridgeController/docs/design.md

 - **BACKLIGHT_SECS** - *ingeger, default(15) max(120)* -
   How long the LCD back light will stay on after booting or any button press.
   A value of 120 means "forever", never turn the backlight off.
+- **LED_BRIGHTNESS** - *integer, default(30) max(254)* -
+  Sets the brightness of the external WS2812B LEDs.
+Note that values under 5 turn the LED off completely, and certain colors are not visible under values of 10, so 10 is the effective minimum value of this LED.

 ## C. LCD and button UI